decentraland/documentation/content/creator/wearables-and-emotes/emotes/creating-emotes.md

 ## **File Size**

 The max file size is **3 MB**.
 If the file is over that after exporting, try checking if the mesh wasn’t exported by accident or if the animation isn’t over 10 seconds.
 If it is still over 3 MB, try experimenting with the Sampling Rate, as higher values will improve the optimization.

+If the emote contains any additional 3D models, the textures in these models can't exceed a size of 1024 pixels.

 # **Exporting**